Need to talk? Call 1800 882 436.

 Tips to reduce wound discomfort or swelling

-• Positioning and movement: Lay on your side as much as possible, avoid sitting for a long time.
+• Positioning and movement: Lay on your side as much as possible and avoid sitting for a long time.

-• Pelvic floor exercises: Begin 2 to 3 days after your baby is born, or when your physiotherapist advises you’re ready.
-Try 4 or 5 squeezes and lifts when feeding your baby.
+• Pelvic floor exercises: Begin gentle exercises 2 to 3 days after your baby is born, or when your physiotherapist advises you're ready.
+Try to complete your exercises regularly.

-Tips to support recovery of 3rd and 4th degree tear
+Tips to support recovery of third- and fourth-degree tears

-• Stool softeners: Take stool softeners for 10 days after giving birth.
-It’s best if your stools are soft, as straining can cause stress on your wound.
+• Stool softeners: Your doctor may recommend that you take stool softeners for the first week after you give birth.
+Keeping your stools soft is important, as straining can put pressure on your wound.

 Caesarean wound

 Your wound may be closed with staples or stitches.
-Staples are removed within 3 to 7 days.
-Stitches dissolve by themselves.
+Staples are removed after 3 to 7 days.
+Stitches will dissolve on their own.

-• Hygiene: Shower daily, keep your wound dry and clean, ‘air dry’ or gently dry with a clean towel.
+• Hygiene: Shower daily and keep your wound dry by letting it 'air dry' or gently drying it with a clean towel.
 If a skin fold covers your wound, lift the skin fold and dry the area.
 If your skin fold becomes damp, ask your health team for absorbent padding.

-• Clothing: Wear loose clothing to prevent rubbing.
-Wear cotton underwear that stretches over your wound.
-Consider compression shorts that compress your abdomen and pelvis.
+• Clothing: Wear loose clothing and cotton underwear that stretches over your wound.
+Consider compression shorts that compress your abdomen (tummy) and pelvis.
 This promotes blood flow and helps with healing.

-• Infection: Look for signs of infection and show them to your healthcare professional immediately.
+• Infection: Look for signs of infection such as redness and discharge.
+If you notice signs of infection, contact your doctor immediately.

-• Movement and exertion: Be mindful how you move.
-Try to roll out of bed, rather than placing strain on your abdomen.
+• Movement and exertion: Be careful about how you move.
+Try to roll out of bed, rather than sitting up straight as this can place strain on your abdomen.
 Support your wound when you get up by placing your hand over it.
-Do not lift anything that causes pain or that is heavier than your baby.
+Do not lift anything that is heavier than your baby or causes pain.

 • Rest: Rest as much as possible.
-If you overexert yourself, your wound may swell, causing pain.
-Ask for support as you need it.
+If you exert yourself too much your wound may swell, causing pain.
+Ask for support from friends or family if you need it.

-• Pain relief: Take pain relief medicines as prescribed.
+• Pain relief: Take pain-relief medicines as prescribed by your doctor.

 What are signs my wound may be infected or not healing normally?

-Signs your wound may be infected or not healing include:
+Signs of an infected wound or problems with healing include:

-• extreme tenderness or pain (after the initial pain has settled)
+• significant tenderness or pain (after the initial pain has settled)

-• swelling, redness or warmth on or around your wound
+• swelling or warmth on or around the wound

-Seek medical advice without delay from your midwife or doctor if you think your wound may be infected.
+See your midwife or doctor immediately if you think your wound may be infected.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.